lyokha/nginx-haskell-module/README.md

     + Haskell strings are simple lists, they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient)
-    + Haskell exported functions allocate new strings which later get copied to the nginx request context's pool and freed.
+    + Haskell exported functions of types *S_S* and *S_SS* allocate new strings which later get copied to the nginx request context's pool and freed.

 Some facts about exceptions
 ---------------------------